 Below you will find recommendations for ice rinks kits for your home.

 Most Affordable Backyard Ice Rink (Small)

 If you are not fully committed to building a backyard ice rink and you just want an ice rink kit that is inexpensive, then you will like the Future Stars 2 in 1 Ice Rink.
 You can get this affordable ice rink for less than $40!
 The size of your Future Stars 2 in 1 Ice Rink is customizable and you can build your ice rink up to 108 square feet.
 A 9 ft. x 12 ft. ice skating rink or 7 ft. x 14 ft. ice hockey shooting pad.
-The rink size is perfect for little kids.
+The rink size is perfect for little kids below 7 years old (the rink is too small for bigger kids).
 All you need is to find a level surface in your backyard, install the pegs and tarp, fill the tarp with water, wait for the water to freeze and Voila! you have your own private ice rink at home!
 It’s very easy to set up your backyard ice rink with the Future Stars ice rink kit!

 Buy it at Walmart: Future Stars 2 in 1 Ice Rink